zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Agenda
 ---------

-1. Warmup Problems
+1. [Motion #3][m3]
 3. Start the [Car Lab][lab] <sub>[Sample Data][data] and [Video Explanation][vid]</sub>

-*If you are absent,* please start the Car Lab using the sample data and video provided.
+*If you are absent,* Do Motion #3 and email me a picture (unless you already did this last time).
+Also, start the Car Lab using the sample data and video provided.
 For today, all you need to do is get the data; we will do the graph and analysis next week.

 Announcements